edersoncorbari/movie-rec/README.md

 ## Synopsis

 This is a project developed for studies.
 Using **Machine Learning**, applying the Spark ML **Collaborative Filtering** model.
-The system consists of an Api Rest, with two endpoints.
+The system consists of an API Rest, with *two endpoints*.
 The first endpoint trains the model, the second endpoint returns a list of movie recommendations to a user using their UUID.

 More detailed information can be found from the sites below: